sabifo4/LUCA-divtimes/01_PAML/01_CODEML/README.md

   5000000 bytes for space
 ```

 As we did with the concatenated dataset, as you see the last line, you will see that the `tmp000X*` files will have been created, and hence you can stop this run by typing `ctrl+C` on the terminal where you have run such command.

+> [!NOTE]
+>
+> Remember that the PAML version used for this step does not really matter; we only want the `tmp*` input files by now, which any version can generate in the same way.

 Once everything is done, you can check that the control files you will later need for each individual alignment have been created:

 ```sh
 # Run from the `LUCAdup_arcsin/Hessian_part` dir on your local